 With 195 countries making up this incredible world we live in, there are only so many you can physically visit each year.
 So, to make sure you don’t miss out, we’ve compiled a list of seven of our favourite and most unique destinations of amazing places to visit to enhance your travel experience, all with an underlying theme – vivid colour!
 Enjoy adding to your bucket list ideas!

 1. Lake Hillier, Middle Island – Australia

 At 600 meters in length, Lake Hillier isn’t huge.
 And nor will it impress you with its diverse fish inhabitants.
 Instead, Lake Hillier delights with its pink colour.
 As it lies right next to the Pacific Ocean, the contrast between the candy-floss pink of the lake and the deep blue of the ocean only makes it even more impressive.
-Unlike the other pink lakes of the world – like Senegal’s Lake Retba, which gets its colour from the presence of algae found in its waters – Lake Hillier is still a mystery and one of the world’s natural wonders.
+Unlike the other hot springs and pink lakes of the world – like Senegal’s Lake Retba, which gets its colour from the presence of algae found in its waters – Lake Hillier is still a mystery and one of the world’s natural wonders.
 Due to its protected nature the only way to view this beauty is by helicopter – and it’s well worth the trip.
 If you’d like to see some incredible sights across Europe this summer, then check out our latest Summer Vacancies.

 Photo credit: @clarklittle